Frequently Asked Questions

 Rental Equipment Credits or "REC" are currently one way own ships without paying real money for it.
 This currency can be earned by playing public Arena Commander matches, which can then be spent on the Electronic Access Store to rent ships or weapons for 7 periods of 24 hours.

-More information be found here.
+More information be found in the Rec FAQ.

 Will my PC run Star Citizen?
 Why am I getting low frame rates?